eesoymilk/humanoid-rl/README.md

 #### Gymnasium with MuJoCo

-We will use the `v5` environment of the MuJoCo Humanoid environment and the pre-release gymnasium (v1.0.0a2) is required to use the latest version of the MuJoCo (v3.1.5).
+We will use the `v5` environment of the MuJoCo Humanoid environment and the pre-release gymnasium (`v1.0.0a2`) is required to use the latest version of the MuJoCo (`v3.1.5`).
-Therefore, we need to use the `--pre` flag to install `gymnasium v1.0.0a2`.
+Therefore, we need to use the `--pre` when installing gymnasium.
 You can see more about the incompatibility issue in [this PR](https://github.com/Farama-Foundation/Gymnasium/pull/746).

 ```bash